LivLilli/Differentially-Expressed-Genes-Analysis/README.md

 In particular, here there are the 3 tasks:

+* Step 1:
-1) Compute co-expression network using Fold-Change values;
+> Compute co-expression network using Fold-Change values;

+* Step 2:
-2) Compare hubs sets related to the use of different centrality measures;
+> Compare hubs sets related to the use of different centrality measures;

+* Step 3:
-3) Only considering degree index, are the hubs up or down regulated?
+> Only considering degree index, are the hubs up or down regulated?

 ## Repository description